Willi Castro Preview, Player Props: Twins vs. Guardians

-The Minnesota Twins, including Willi Castro (.263 on-base percentage in past 10 games, 62 points below season-long percentage), take on starting pitcher Tanner Bibee and the Cleveland Guardians at Progressive Field, Tuesday at 6:10 PM ET.
+Willi Castro -- with a slugging percentage of .441 in his past 10 games, including five extra-base hits -- will be in action for the Minnesota Twins against the Cleveland Guardians, with Gavin Williams on the mound, on September 6 at 1:10 PM ET.

-He racked up two hits (going 2-for-3 with an RBI) in his most recent game against the Guardians.
+In his last appearance, he racked up two hits (going 2-for-4 with a double) against the Guardians.

 Willi Castro Game Info & Props vs. the Guardians